-Also in the UK David has appeared at Glyndebourne: Escamillo Carmen and Falke Die Fledermaus, Opera North: Cecil Maria Stuarda and Buxton Festival: Nottingham in Roberto Devereux and Miller Luisa Miller.
+Also in the UK, David has appeared at Glyndebourne as Escamillo Carmen and Falke Die Fledermaus, at Opera North as Cecil Maria Stuarda and at Buxton Festival as Nottingham in Roberto Devereux and Miller Luisa Miller.

-David made his US debut with Dallas Opera as Sharpless in Madama Butterfly and returned there to sing Nottingham in Roberto Devereux.
+David made his US debut with Dallas Opera as Sharpless Madama Butterfly and returned there to sing Nottingham Roberto Devereux.
 He also appeared as Lescaut Manon Lescaut for Florida Grand Opera.

-Appearances on the concert platform include Fauré’s Requiem with the BBC National Orchestra of Wales, Carmina Burana with the London Concert Orchestra at the Barbican, with the Hallé, with the Jersey Symphony Orchestra and at the National Eisteddfod of Wales, Opera Galas for Raymond Gubbay at the Barbican, The Bridgewater Hall and Glasgow’s Royal Concert Hall, The Dream of Gerontius with the Royal Liverpool Philharmonic Orchestra and at the Welsh Proms in St David’s Hall Cardiff, Judas Maccabeus with the London Mozart Players and concert performances of Eugene Onegin with the Hallé and Mark Elder and Leonore at the Schlossfestspiele in Ludwigsburg.
-David released his debut solo disc on Sain in August 2008.
+Appearances on the concert platform include Fauré Requiem (BBC National Orchestra of Wales), Carmina Burana (London Concert Orchestra at the Barbican; Hallé; Jersey Symphony Orchestra; National Eisteddfod of Wales), Opera Galas for Raymond Gubbay (Barbican; Bridgewater Hall; Royal Concert Hall, Glasgow), The Dream of Gerontius (Royal Liverpool Philharmonic Orchestra; Welsh Proms at St David’s Hall, Cardiff), Judas Maccabeus (London Mozart Players), concert performances of Eugene Onegin ( Hallé/Mark Elder) and Leonore (Schlossfestspiele, Ludwigsburg).